decretist/ICMCL17/proceedings/ICMCL17.markdown

 [^7]: I would like to acknowledge Jake Bayon, an undergraduate Computer
-    Science student at the University of San Diego, who set up the PIE lemmatization environment as independent study project with me during the Spring 2024 semester, and who learned something about Gratian in the process.
-PIE can only be installed with the 2019 Python 3.8 release -- the current release is Python 3.12 -- so setting up the lemmatization environment was not a trivial task.
+    Science student at the University of San Diego, who set up the PIE lemmatization environment as an independent study project with me during the Spring 2024 semester and who learned something about Gratian in the process.
+PIE can only be installed with the 2019 Python 3.8 release -- the current release is Python 3.13.

 [^8]: The 728 lines of program output included 3 numbers, which I
     discarded.